A theory of generalised coordinates for stochastic differential equations

 \begin{definition}[Generalised flow] The generalised flow is the function $\mathbf f: \G^{d,N}\to \G^{d,N-1}$

-Note that the generalised flow is invariant w.r.t $\rmz^{(N)}$. \end{definition} This approximation will be convenient at various stages later on: \begin{approximation}[Local linear approximation] We say that we operate under the \emph{local linear approximation} when we discard all contributions of derivatives of $f$ of order strictly higher than $1$. \end{approximation} Under the local linear approximation~\ref{ap: local lin approx} the generalised flow equals:
+Note that the generalised flow is invariant w.r.t $\rmz^{(N)}$. \end{definition} This approximation will be convenient at various stages later on: \begin{approximation}[Local linear approximation] We say that we operate under the \emph{local linear approximation} when we discard all contributions of derivatives of $f$ of order strictly higher than $1$.\footnote{Note that this is the same approximation that lies at the heart of the Extended Kalman Filter \cite{einicke2012smoothing}.} \end{approximation} Under the local linear approximation~\ref{ap: local lin approx} the generalised flow equals: